-This principally new product could be easily integrated into infrastructure of any company, which is interested in the opportunities of their business using face recognition technology.
+This principally new product could be easily integrated into the infrastructure of any company interested in the opportunities of their business using face recognition technology.

-The server product was developed for much more complicated client systems and is useful for big businesses that pay attention to privacy and work with video streams: banks, security, retail chains, etcetera.
+The server product was developed for much more complicated client systems and is useful for big businesses that pay attention to privacy and work with video streams: banks, security, retail chains, etc.

-Nevertheless it is worth mentioning that integration of FindFace Enterprise Server SDK will not demand from any software engineers some special skills in the field of neural networks or deep machine learning.
+Nevertheless, it is worth mentioning that the integration of FindFace Enterprise Server SDK will not demand from any software engineers some special skills in the field of neural networks or deep machine learning.

-Today FindFace Enterprise Server SDK 2.2 offers a wide range of capabilities, including face detection, verification, identification, and detection of age, gender, and emotions.
+Today FindFace Enterprise Server SDK offers a wide range of capabilities, including face detection, verification, identification, and detection of age, gender, and emotions.
 It implements the cross-platform REST API, so any application can call it from the web, desktop, or mobile.
-Despite the Cloud product it works in client’s private infrastructure.
+Despite being a cloud product, it works in the client’s private infrastructure.

 The new version of the server product supports video in FindFace User Interface (FFUI):

-- The ability to make black and white lists, basing on current databases
+- The ability to make black and white lists, based on current databases

 - Grouping images with the same face into «person»: in order to find all the images of a certain person, joined together under unified Person ID

-What is NIST, why the developers from all parts of the world send their algorithms there, how the testing is going on, and what the NIST certificate means if you decided to get involved into face recognition — we’ll tell about it in the next post.
-Stay tuned and don’t forget to leave your comments bellow.
+What is NIST, why the developers from all parts of the world send their algorithms there, how the testing is going on, and what the NIST certificate means if you decided to get involved in face recognition — we’ll tell about it in the next posts.
+Stay tuned and don’t forget to leave your comments below.